raiden-network/raiden-service-bundle/README.md

   - [Create an issue](https://github.com/raiden-network/raiden-service-bundle/issues/new) and submit the domain / URL of the newly deployed server for inclusion in the list of known servers.
    Please, state your server name as you have set `$SERVER_NAME` in your `.env` file.
+  - It may take up to 24 hours for the federation to accept the server as a new member.
+Please note, that until this moment, the pathfinding service and monitoring service cannot run properly as they need to use the broadcasting rooms.
+Once the new server is accepted as part of the federation, all services will restart automatically.

 ### Verifying that the RSB is working